Non-identical moir\'e twins in bilayer graphene

 When the crystallographic alignment of monolayer graphene and BN is almost perfect (close to zero degrees between layers), the electronic, mechanical and optical properties of graphene are strongly modified \cite{Hunt2013,Wang2015,Ponomarenko2013,Ribeiro-Palau2018}.
 This is caused by the combination of two effects: i) a long-wavelength geometric interference pattern, called a moir\'e pattern, which effectively acts as a periodic superlattice, and ii) a local enlargement of the lattice constant of graphene to match the one of BN at the inner part of the moir\'e pattern, leading to a local commensurate state.
 Outside of the commensurate areas the accumulated stress, due to the stretching of the lattice constant, is released in the form of out-of-plane corrugations where the stacking order changes rapidly in space \cite{Woods2014}.
 These corrugations have the same periodicity as the moir\'e pattern.
 For monolayer graphene, both the long-wavelength pattern and the commensurate state are observed every time one of the layers is rotated by sixty degrees.

-The commensurate state creates an imbalance of the interaction that the carbon atoms have with the BN substrate.
-This imbalance of carbon-on-boron and carbon-on-nitrogen stacking breaks the sublattice symmetry \cite{Woods2014}.
+The commensurate state creates an imbalance of the interaction that the carbon atoms have with the BN substrate breaking the sublattice symmetry \cite{Woods2014}.
 In monolayer graphene/BN the breaking of inversion symmetry has been proposed as the origin of the opening of an energy gap at the charge neutrality point (CNP) \cite{Jung2015} and non-trivial quantum geometry characteristics of the electronic band structure \cite{Song2015}.
 However, very little is known about how the graphene/BN alignment affects systems with more than one layer, such as bilayer graphene.